JulianNicholls/Typescript-Developers-Guide/README.md

 * I'm using Yarn instead of npm.

 * I always name a todo list item as a `Task`, rather than a `Todo`.
+  This is relevant to the fetch-json and React-Redux parts.

 * I spell colour and analyser correctly :-).

 * I have called the longitude inside a location `long` rather than `lng`.

 * My map is centred on the UK at a reasonable zoom level, and my Company and User classes create locations more or less within the UK and its surrounding seas.

 * I've added (very) basic styling to the web apps.

 * Generally, my classes have no `public` data, it's stored as `private` with an accessor `get` function.

 * My linked list keeps track of its length, and my Node is called `LLNode` because lots of other `Node` classes are already defined in various modules.

 * My `CSVFileReader read()` and `MatchReader load()` functions return the read data, because there's no good reason not to.

 * My `HTMLReport` class takes a filename in the constructor.

 * I chose to make the `Summary` static function return a console wins analysis.

 * My json-server is running on port 3100, since I often have something else running on port 3000.

 * I have named my root URL as `baseURL` everywhere.

-* I sorta skipped the stuff about React Components, since that has not aged well.
+* I sorta skipped the initial stuff about React Components, since that has not aged well.

+* I rarely, if ever, use the name `payload` for the data contained in a Redux / reducer action.
+The main exception to this is when using `redux-promise` which requires that the promised data name has to be `payload`.

 ### Git client